-As shown in Figure 3, only 3% of survey respondents who self-identify as Christian Counsellors are not members of a Professional Mental Health Association (e.g. Christian Counsellors Association of Australia (CCAA), Australian Counselling Association, Australian Psychological Society or Australian Association of Social Workers).
-This is 3% more than the desired level - but at least it is pleasingly low.
-Nearly half (47%) of all respondents are members of CCAA exclusively, over one third (37%) are members of another professional body and 13% are members of CCAA and another body2.
+As shown in Figure 3, only 3% of survey respondents who self-identify as Christian Counsellors are not a member of a Professional Mental Health Association (e.g., Christian Counsellors Association of Australia (CCAA), Australian Counselling Association, Australian Psychological Society or Australian Association of Social Workers).
+This is 3% more than we'd like but at least it is pleasingly low.
+Nearly half (47%) of all respondents are members of CCAA exclusively, over one third (37%) are members of another Professional body and 13% are members of CCAA and another body2.
 CCAA membership is likely to be overstated due to the invitation being sent to CCAA members to participate in the survey.
-As the response based broadens, it is expected that the CCAA cohort proportion is likely to be reduced.
+As the response based broadens, it is expected membership CCAA is likelv to reduce proportionally.